Dasylirion Zuccarini 1838

 Left: Dasylirion cedrosanum Trelease 1911

-A beautiful glaucous blue plant from Northern Mexico, similar to D. wheeleri although the leaves may be slightly wider.
+A beautiful glaucous blue succulent plant from Northern Mexico, similar to D. wheeleri although the leaves may be slightly wider.
 Marginal teeth point away from the leaf base.
 A short thick trunk develops with age.
 It is not widely grown, but is said to be quite hardy in a well-drained soil, so worth trying if you have a sunny sheltered corner.

 Photographed in the Boyce Thompson Arboretum, Arizona.